It happened to me a couple of years ago. I looked at my website and realized …

-— No longer excited about sharing my logo and website with the world.
+— I was no longer excited about sharing my logo and website with the world.

 — Clients said, “That website just isn’t you.”

-— Doing a lot more than copywriting, yet all my materials said, “copywriting.”
+— I was doing a lot more than strategy consulting and storytelling, yet all my materials said, “copywriting.”

 Why do we wait so long?

 It’s not because we’re lazy or stupid.
 Given the realities of business, and the rapidly changing opportunities for website development, it’s hard to keep up.

 Every time I’ve done a website makeover I’ve had to learn new techniques.
 For instance, when I started out, home pages were simply coded like other web pages.
 Today, you’re more likely to see homepage widgets.
 They seem intimidating at first but they’re actually quite straightforward.
 Easier than Instagram, actually!